cdatproject/GEOG5995-assignment1/README.md

 OUTPUT files
 NOTE 1: these files will only be written if the GUI window is closed using END from the dropdown menu, followed by manually closing the Tkinter window
+NOTE 2: on some installations the \n is not recognised in notepad.
+If this is the case use notepad ++ to view the file

 model_data.txt  - is appended to for each run and will list the time it ran, number of agents, number of iterations, number of wolves, number of sheep eaten and whether the sheep full stopping conditions was